nray-scanner/website/content/usage/configuration-file/basic-settings.md

 #### `host: "127.0.0.1"`

-The address to listen on. `"0.0.0.0"` listens on all interfaces.
+The address to listen on. `"0.0.0.0"` listens on all interfaces whereas `"127.0.0.1"` only listens on the loopback interface.
 IPv6 may work, too, but this is has not been tested yet.

 #### `pools: 1`